 Saam: Do you have any experience with some of the temp labour agencies in B.C.?
 If so, what has that been like?

 Praneel: Yes, sometimes on a job site I’ll be exposed to temp agency workers and I actually think most of them are fairly sharp and articulate, even if they sometimes have a rough look about them.
-In general, I’ve found both Faber workers and temp agency guys nice people to work with.
+In general, I’ve found both works on Faber and temp agency guys nice people to work with.

 Saam: I’m wanting to circle back to the Worker side of the Faber platform.
 What would you say are your favourite features and what would you tell a new Worker that’s curious about what it’s like to use Faber?